To apply formatting to numbers and text in your sheet, use the buttons on the toolbar at the top of the Smartsheet window.

 If you don't see these buttons on the toolbar, you may need to click More .

 Click Currency Format to automatically format numeric values with the appropriate currency symbol and decimal position.

 Use Percentage Format to treat numbers as percentage of 1.
 If you format a cell this way, the value 0.95, for example, will be is displayed as 95%.
 The value 95 will be displayed as 9,500%.

 You can enable Thousands Format to include the thousands separator and decimal.

 - Smartsheet treats numbers combined with other characters (letters, punctuation) as text.
 You can’t use the Numbers tools with text values.

-- The symbols used for decimal and thousands separators for currency and number format are controlled by the Language (Country) setting specified for your account.
-For more information, see the Change the Language and Date Format article.
+- The symbols used for decimal and thousands separators for currency and number format are controlled by the Regional Preferences specified for your account.
+For more information, see the Change the Language and Date Notation article.